steffbeckers/steffbeckers/website/content/index.md

 # Hi!
 I'm Steff

 ::subtitle{ :primary="true" }
-Full-stack .NET & Angular developer | DevOps enthusiast
+.NET & Angular Developer | DevOps Enthusiast
 ::

 I'm a passionate developer with a strong focus on **web development** and **DevOps**.
 I thrive on learning and working with the **latest technologies and frameworks** to continuously grow my expertise.